 What to Do and What Not to Do

+The life of a recruiter is super busy.
 So busy in fact, that you might not want to set aside a full ten minutes to re-read this blog and recall how to repurpose content effectively.
 Hey, no offense taken!
 Let me make it nice and easy for you to commit to memory.
 Here are the primary things to remember when repurposing content.

 Do these things: